 4. A Vision for Software-Defined Networking

 Security is all about fast response such as shutting down on-going attacks immediately the first indicators are discovered.
 Network and security services are traditionally embedded in specific hardware devices.
 That makes the configurations and services static and rigid.
 Changes in networks and security policies must be made manually on each system, using long, error-prone processes.
 SDN implements configurations and policies in software so they can be created and distributed programmatically across diverse hardware devices and environments, including virtual and cloud-based environments.
 SDN also automates processes for making changes, so adjustments can be made with minimal manual effort and fewer errors.

 Look for cybersecurity providers who offer your organisation “the right stuff”:

 Provide a broad range of key security offerings, integrate them, support them together, and enhance and expand capabilities as new security technologies become available.

 Have a track record of successfully supporting high-volume mission-critical environments with excellent performance and reliability.

 Provide a mechanism to aggregate multiple types of threat feeds, and to automate the process of distributing them to enforcement points.

 Deliver SDN and has a vision of how it can reach its full potential as a critical enabler for providing fast response and agility in mission-critical environments.

 Looking to minimise the risk to your organisation?
-We partner with Juniper Networks to provide automated, scalable and secure network solutions that offer agility, performance and value.
-‘4 Strategies for Keeping Critical Networks Secure’ taken from TechTarget and Juniper research.
+We partner with Juniper to provide automated, scalable and secure network solutions that offer agility, performance and value.
+Tags: Cyber Security, juniper networks, Networks, Security

 Necessary cookies are absolutely essential for the website to function properly.
 This category only includes cookies that ensures basic functionalities and security features of the website.
 These cookies do not store any personal information.